magnunm/parsnip/README.md

 # Parsnip

-A Rust library for distributed, asynchronous computing using a task queue.
+An experiment creating a task queue for distributed, asynchronous computing in Rust.
 Inspired by [Celery](https://docs.celeryq.dev/en/stable/).

 ## Examples